fcimg/fcimg/README.md

 * `$options["licensed_fusioncharts_charts_js"]`: (**is mandatory**) specify the path of `fusioncharts.charts.js` available in the FusionCharts 3.4 download.
 This should be physical path on your hard disk.
 * `$options["imageType"]`: Specifies the type of the image (png/jpg).
 Default: png.
 * `$options["quality"]`: The Image quality (0-100).
 Note that a higher quality might take longer to render.
 Default: 70.
+* `$options["render_delay"]`: Specifies the render delay in milliseconds that will allow browser to completely render charts before script will take image of them.
+Default: 1000;
 * `$options["wkhtmltoimage_path"]`: You can override the path to wkhtmltoimage to an absolute path where the binary is present in your system.
 Otherwise we try to auto detect the path

 ```